Scalable Sample-to-Population Estimation of Hyperbolic Space Models for Hypergraphs: Application to Newswire Data

-We repeated the analysis using an increased number of samples per realized hyperedge.
-Figure \ref{fig:pr_control} reports the out-of-sample performance for $n \in \{35, 40, 45\}$.
-Figure~\ref{fig:robustness_sparsity_control} displays the estimated sparsity parameters under all three settings.
-The results indicate that performance remains stable under moderate perturbations of $n$.
+In addition, we assess the sensitivity of the results to the choice of the number of controls $n$; recall that we sample all realized hyperedges and, for each realized hyperedge, we sample $n$ unrealized hyperedges of the same size.
+Figure \ref{fig:pr_control} shows the out-of-sample performance when $n \in \{35,\, 40,\, 45\}$.
+Figure~\ref{fig:robustness_sparsity_control} displays the estimated sparsity parameters in all three settings.
+The results indicate that the results are not too sensitive to changes of $n$.